PennyLaneAI/catalyst/doc/dev/plugins.rst

 And then we can run ``make all`` again.
 The shared object of the standalone plugin should be available in ``mlir/build/lib/StandalonePlugin.so``.
 This shared object can be used with ``catalyst-cli`` and ``quantum-opt``.
-You can change the name of the pass, change the name of the shared object and make any changes you want to get started with your quantum compilation journey.
+You can change the name of the pass, change the name of the shared object and make any changes you want.
 This was just an easy example to get started.

 With the steps above, you can take an MLIR program with a ``quantum.alloc`` instruction which allocates statically 1 qubit, and the program will be transformed to allocate 42 qubits statically.